-Former treasurer of St. Joseph Conference of St. Vincent de Paul Society pleads guilty to embezzlement
+Former treasurer of St. Joseph Conference of St. Vincent De Paul Society sentenced for embezzlement

 According to court documents, St. Joseph Catholic Church of Cottleville, Missouri, was a Catholic Church in operation for over 100 years.
 The St. Vincent de Paul Society was a non-profit organization providing personal assistance with furniture, food, clothing, rent, utilities and other necessities to people facing economic and other crises.
 The St. Joseph Conference of the St. Vincent de Paul Society is comprised of lay Catholic volunteers collecting and distributing donations to those in need within the St. Joseph parish.
 Monetary donations are made to the St. Joseph Conference of the St. Vincent de Paul Society through cash and by check primarily from St. Joseph parishioners.